- Search The Registry

 On December 29, 1849, Newcomb's administrator, George M. Martin, petitioned the Texas House of Representatives to permit Harriet to remain in the state as a free woman of color.
 The resolution passed the House; however, Arnold's family made several attempts to regain Harriet from Martin.
 Martina Arnold took the matter to court, sued Martin for $2,000 plus the $750 due on the indentured-servant contract, and requested that Harriet be returned to her.
-The outcome of the case was cloudy; however, it appears that Harriet was allowed to remain in the state as a free woman.
+The case's outcome was cloudy; however, Harriet was allowed to remain in the state as a free woman.
 Hendrick Arnold died in the cholera epidemic in Bexar County in 1849 and was buried on the banks of the Medina River.
-A portion of the mill was still standing in 1990 near Mission San Juan.
+A portion of the mill stood in 1990 near Mission San Juan.

 BIBLIOGRAPHY: The Afro-American Texans (San Antonio: University of Texas Institute of Texan Cultures, 1975).
 John H. Jenkins, ed., The Papers of the Texas Revolution, 1835-1836 (10 vols., Austin: Presidial Press, 1973).
 Harold Schoen, "The Free Negro in the Republic of Texas," Southwestern Historical Quarterly 39-41 (April 1936-July 1937).